 Former tenants and licensees who stay on in a property after their tenancy or licence has ended may be trespassers, but are not squatters because they originally had the right or permission to enter the property.

 More information on squatting is available from the Advisory Service for Squatters.

 The criminal law on squatting

 Squatting in a residential property is a criminal offence.
-Squatters can be arrested by the police and if convicted by a court, can be sent to prison for up to 6 months, fined up to £5,000, or both.
+Squatters can be arrested and if convicted, can be sent to prison for up to 6 months or fined up to £5,000, or both.